 The Company has limited partnership interests in several low-income housing partnerships.
-These partnerships provide funds for the construction and operation of apartment complexes that provide affordable housing to that segment of the population with lower family income.
+These partnerships provide funds for the construction and operation of apartment complexes that provide affordable housing to low-income households.
 If these developments successfully attract a specified percentage of residents falling in that lower income range, state and/or federal income tax credits are made available to the partners.
 The tax credits are generally recognized over 10 years.
 In order to continue receiving the tax credits each year over the life of the partnership, the low-income residency targets must be maintained.